7:270-AP1 – Dispensing Medication

 Perform any duties described for school nurses, as needed, or delegate those duties to appropriate staff members.
 No staff member shall be required to administer medications to students, except school nurses, non-certificated and registered professional nurses, and administrators.

 Make arrangements, in conjunction with the parent/guardian, supervising teachers, and/or bus drivers for the student to receive needed medication while on a field trip.
-Unless these arrangements can be made, the student must forego the field trip.

 Date Adopted: 03/09/2011